StephenPhilipOFlynn/PLDataProject3/README.md

 Features
 - Data is taken from two spreadsheets of premier league football data from the 2018/2019 season.
+- The user is prompted to check 1 of 4 questions, or to press 5 for the tactical summary of a particular team's style of play.
+- Input validation, the user is informed if they have selected a tactical question or team correctly or incorrectly.

 Future Features
 - Further tactical questions can be added.
 For example, an analysis of a team's propensity to cross the ball.